September 1, 2025

 What Should Businesses Do Now?

-Hemp and smoke shops should audit their inventory immediately.
+Hemp and smoke shops should audit inventory immediately.
 Fully phase out all Delta-8, HHC, and other newly banned products.
 Prepare to:

 • Submit registration to the CRC for retail sales of remaining legal hemp goods